How many of us have got into the trap of encountering fake news on Twitter and abiding by it, considering it to be true?

 Fake news bots

 Social media networking sites do not like bots as they make social media networks less attractive and appealing such as Twitter, Facebook.
-Twitter regularly takes actions against the Fake news bots.
+Twitter regularly takes action against Fake news bots & Twitter handle.

 Fake news bots target people who have an abundance of followers.
 They do so by specifically mentioning them or replying them with content which includes the link of low credibility content.